Infanta Elena, Duchess of Lugo: Activities and personal work

 Elena started to attend official events at a very young age.
-One of the first official events she attended was the proclamation of her father in November 1975.
-Since finishing her most basic education in 1983, Elena, along with her sister Cristina, supported their parents representing the Crown at official events such as the National Day, the wedding of Princess Astrid of Belgium, the re-burial of Queen Victoria Eugenia at El Escorial, the state visit of Mexican president Miguel de la Madrid to Spain, and the 1984 Prince of Asturias Awards ceremony, among others.
+One of the first was the proclamation of her father's ascension to the throne in November 1975.
+Since finishing her basic education in 1983, Elena, along with her sister Cristina, has supported their parents.
+They represented the Crown at official events such as the National Day, the wedding of Princess Astrid of Belgium, the re-burial of Queen Victoria Eugenia at El Escorial, the state visit of Mexican president Miguel de la Madrid to Spain, and the 1984 Prince of Asturias Awards ceremony, among others.

-Since the ascension of her brother in June 2014 and her consequent departure from the royal family, Elena has reduced her public appearances.
-Exceptionally, that year she represented the Crown in some events, such as the funeral of Cayetana Fitz-James Stuart, 18th Duchess of Alba in November 2014 and the delivery of the National Sports Awards in December 2014.
+Since her brother's ascension to the throne in June 2014 and her departure from the royal family, Elena has reduced her public appearances.
+However, that year she did represent the Crown at some events, such as the funeral of Cayetana Fitz-James Stuart, 18th Duchess of Alba in November 2014 and the presentation of the National Sports Awards in December 2014.
 Since then, Elena has limited her institutional activity to annually presiding over the awards ceremony for the Patrimonio Nacional's Children's and Youth Painting Contest.

-In addition to her obligations as an infanta, Elena has a personal job that allows her to compensate for the lack of public salary by not being a member of the royal family.
+In addition to her obligations as an infanta, Elena has a job that allows her to compensate for the lack of public salary by not being a member of the royal family.
 Elena has worked at the Mapfre Foundation since 2008 and currently serves as director of social and cultural projects.
-From this position, Infanta Elena has helped the foundation to promote projects and give visibility to various cooperation programs in Latin America through several international tours.
-Most of the public appearances of the infanta are related to the social activities of this foundation.
+In this role, Elena has helped the foundation to promote projects and give visibility to various cooperation programs in Latin America through several international tours.
+Most of her public appearances are related to the social activities of this foundation.

-Titles, styles, honours and arms
+Titles, styles and honours

 Her coat of arms since her divorce.